timersys/popups/README.txt

 Yes if you need to debug you can use uncompressed javascript by addings ([this code](https://gist.github.com/timersys/60823b62cd1050dab032)) to your functions.php

 == Changelog ==

+= 1.3.2 =
+* Added support for postmatic forms
+* Fixed Centering of shortcodes
+* Added new facebook page shortcode

 = 1.3.1.2 =
 * Hotfix with problems in ajax mode.
 Sorry :)